 Some of these are:

-- Bioethics: it is the branch of ethics that studies moral values in biomedical sciences.
+- Bioethics is the branch of ethics that studies moral values in biomedical sciences.

-- Biomedical engineering: is a field that deals with the application of engineering principles to medical practice.
+- Biomedical engineering: is a field that deals with applying engineering principles to medical practice.

-- Clinical pharmacology: it is a field of medicine that studies the effects of drugs on people.
+- Clinical pharmacology: is a field of medicine that studies the effects of drugs on people.

-- Conservation medicine: is the study of the connection between human and animal health and environmental conditions.
+- Conservation medicine studies the connection between human and animal health and environmental conditions.

 - Diving medicine (or hyperbaric medicine): is the prevention and treatment of problems related to diving.